 The appealing features of this opportunity would be its entertainment value as a craft, as well as its utility as a finished product.
 The kit would be put together by people who buy it, whether it is purchased for children or adults.
 Designed as an interesting fusion of craft and ready-to-assemble furniture, it would be made of corrugated cardboard and would be a usable piece of furniture when completed.
 The kit would be a wonderful, creative activity for children or adults.
 Families could put one together as a family fun night activity, or couples could work on it as a date night activity.
-Putting the table together would provide a sense of accomplishment and resulting table could be painted, if desired, as a further finishing step.
+Putting the table together would provide a sense of accomplishment and the resulting table could be painted, if desired, as a further finishing step.

 In addition to appealing to children, families, and others as a fun activity, the upcycled kit could appeal to many consumers as a practical and affordable furniture option.
 The table could be assembled and disassembled easily, without tools, and would be lightweight yet could bear weight.
 For parents of young children, university students, young adults, or anyone on a budget or who moves frequently, the kit could provide a viable furniture option.
 It would also be recyclable, which would appeal to environmentally aware consumers.

-Prior to contacting InventHelp, the Youth Go Green Campers and me identified a need/problem to be solved that prompted us into the invention process.
+Prior to contacting InventHelp, the Youth Go Green Campers, and I identified a need/problem to be solved that prompted us into the invention process.
 We then conceived the upcycled kit and created a prototype. a prototype, by reason of its visibility and tangibility, makes it easier for anyone who may be interested in the idea to have a clearer understanding of its concept and purpose.
 No attempts have been made to manufacture or market the kit.
 We want to have it patented before we start marketing it

 Provisional Patent Application